 Basement excavation in chalk – the original project proposal for the Subsea 7 headquarters included a contiguous pile wall solution to prevent ground movement beneath a Network Rail line beside this double-basement development in chalk.
-Our detailed analysis showed a cost saving combination of open cut excavation and king posts with robust monitoring controls could be used with observational methods to manage risks of movement.
+Our detailed analysis showed a cost-saving combination of open-cut excavation and king posts with robust monitoring controls could be used with observational methods to manage risks of movement.
 The project won an award from Ground Engineering in 2016.

 Reuse of foundations – our detailed investigations determined the condition of the existing concrete piles beneath offices at Lambeth High Street.
-The building was planned for redevelopment into an 11 storey residential building with a piled raft which would require additional 20m piles to support the load.
+The building was planned for redevelopment into an 11-storey residential building with a piled raft which would require additional 20m piles to support the load.

-Safe investigation of subterranean vaults – we carried out pre-demolition ground investigations at the famous New Scotland Yard building in central London which is being redeveloped.
+Safe investigation of subterranean vaults – we carried out pre-demolition ground investigations at the famous New Scotland Yard building in central London, which is being redeveloped.
 Historical maps showed that vaults were once constructed beneath the road in front of the building with no record of their final condition.
-Opening the vaults from above in order to investigate them had safety risks so we developed a “keyhole” technique of drilling into the side of the vaults from the basement and inserting a probe capable of scanning the interior with 3D modelling by advanced software.
+Opening the vaults from above to investigate them had safety risks so we developed a “keyhole” technique of drilling into the side of the vaults from the basement and inserting a probe capable of scanning the interior with 3D modelling by advanced software.
 Our work on this project is a finalist for the Ground Investigation Project of the Year award by Ground Engineering in 2017.

 We have had a historical commitment to innovation when projects require new solutions.
 Other examples include: